-1. Revenue and Expenditure.-The revenue and expenditure for 1912-13, under principal heads, are given below; also a summary covering a period of five years.
-In addition to the revenue collected during the year, amounting to £52,335, £39,000 was granted by the Commonwealth Government-£30,000 for ordinary expenditure, £5000 for Government plantations, and £2000 each for new wharfs and new stations.
-As compared with 1911-12 there were decreases of £4300 in customs receipts, and £1300 in those from the post office.
-On the expenditure side, increases occurred in all departments, except public works and medical.
+1. Revenue and Expenditure.-The revenue and expenditure for 1913-14, under principal heads, are given below; also a summary covering a period of five years.
+In addition to the revenue collected during the year, amounting to £54,704, £30,000 was granted by the Commonwealth Government.